NVIDIA/NeMo/README.md

 set this value to `gpt3/5b` (the .yaml ending should not be included).

 The tool will always generate the base configuration for the given model first.
-Then, the `run_training_hp_search` parameter can be set to `True`, to run the training HP searches.
+Then, the `run_training_hp_search` parameter can be set to `True` to run the training HP searches.
-If this two parameter is set to `False`, the training pipeline will not be executed.
+If this parameter is set to `False`, the training pipeline will not be executed.
 Once this parameter is set, we can run the tool by calling `python3 main.py`.

 ###### 5.3.2.2.1.
 Model Config